 Anaam Naomi Heer, HR Manager, Jaguar Land Rover.

 I not only learnt a great deal.
-The course helped with a reorganisation I am leading more than I could ever have imagined.
+The course helped with a reorganization I am leading more than I could ever have imagined.

-Deborah Strazza, Head of Organisation Effectiveness & Talent, John Lewis Partnership.
+Deborah Strazza, Head of Organization Effectiveness & Talent, John Lewis Partnership.

 Price: £4,600.00 + VAT

 What is included in your open program fee?

 The program gives advanced training to experienced Organizational Development specialists, line managers and senior HR professionals.
 It is particularly suited to HR business partners working closely with a function, division or business unit.
 It is also suitable for consultants and other professionals whose work involves organizational design.